WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

 5. Once the contents of your `skel.asm` match the code above, press `Ctrl + Shift + B` to build and run.
 6. You should see `Hello, world!` printed.
 7. Done.

----

-## 📤 For Submission

-1. Zip up your `skeleton` folder and take a screenshot of your terminal showing `Hello, world!` output.
-2. Submit the archive.
-3. (Bonus points!)
-Create a GitHub repo from your `skeleton` folder and submit the link instead.
-4. Done.